nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - For those who are familiar with what a CLI is, go ahead and proceed to view the [features](#features-overview) that we offer!
 - A [CLI](#glossary) receives commands from a user, that is you, in the form of lines of text.
 - In rainyDay, we make it simple for you.
-Whenever we require you to input, we will prompt you with a `>` as shown below with a sample input boxed in red.
+Whenever we require you to input something, we will prompt you with a `>`.
+  A sample input is boxed in red as shown:
   ![understandingCLI.png](images/UserGuide/understandingCLI.png)
 - If you are interested in learning more about CLI, you may refer to the following [guide](https://www.freecodecamp.org/news/how-to-use-the-cli-beginner-guide/).